Amazon isn't the

 Outstanding Achievement Award

-“[A] dynamic collection of short….
+“[A] dynamic collection of [interconnected] short stories….
 Readers can leave their stereotypes at the door.”Booklist starred review.

 "For reluctant readers or advanced, funny, heartwarming, lovely stuff."—Kirkus Reviews